TarangKhanna/ShadowHumanoid/README.md

 For details please refer to the program.

-NOW has been properly Uploaded to GitHub-Requires Kinect SDK And Dynamixel and ofcourse Visual Studio.
+NOW has been properly Uploaded to GitHub-Requires Kinect SDK And Dynamixel and prefers the Visual Studio IDE.